V Investors Have Opportunity To Lead Visa Inc. Securities Fraud Lawsuit Filed By The Rosen Law Firm

 (MENAFN- PR Newswire)

-Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Visa Inc. (NYSE: V ) between November 16, 2023, and September 23, 2024, both dates inclusive (the "Class Period"), of the important January 21, 2025 lead plaintiff deadline in the securities class action first filed by the Firm.
+Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Visa Inc. (NYSE: V ) between November 16, 2023, and September 23, 2024, both dates inclusive (the "Class Period"), of the important January 21, 2025 lead plaintiff deadline

 So what: If you purchased Visa securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.